 Still, this revelation is simultaneously unsettling and hilarious.
 I’m not exactly a connoisseur of Pokémon, but I still have a figure of Mewtwo right next to my figure of Snake Plissken from Escape From New York.

 I also love a good slasher film.
-The genre was of great interest to me when I hit high school, with films like My Blood Valentine, The Prowler, Terror Train and The House on Sorority Row providing hours of entertainment.
+The genre was of great interest to me when I hit high school, with films like My Bloody Valentine, The Prowler, Terror Train and The House on Sorority Row providing hours of entertainment.
 In many ways, Pokémon represented my childhood, and the slasher genre represented my adolescent years.
 One could argue that somehow makes it strangely appropriate that these two are somehow linked.
 Still, The Burning?
 Really?
 The movie that gave us Fisher Stevens and his severed fingers?
 This is where you go for inspiration?

 Now, let’s be reasonable here.
 The Burning does contain a pretty pleasant main theme that sets it apart from the score for Halloween, Nightmare on Elm Street, and others of that ilk.
 It’s also not unusual for composers — like many other artists — to draw from those that inspired them to pursue their passions.
 John Williams, after all, sampled a little bit of Antonín Dvořák’s Symphony No. 9 for the Jaws theme.